gohugoio/hugo/content/en/templates/views.md

         summary.html
 ```

-Hugo also has support for a default content template to be used in the event that a specific content view template has not been provided for that type.
+Hugo also has support for a default content view template to be used in the event that a specific content view template has not been provided for that type.
 Content views can also be defined in the `_default` directory and will work the same as list and single templates who eventually trickle down to the `_default` directory as a matter of the lookup order.

 ```txt
 ▾ layouts/